jimthoburn/render-example-node-docker-secret-file/README.md

 # Example Docker app with secrets on Render

-This is example Node.js app in Docker, with an environment variable and a secret file, deployed on Render
+This is example Node.js app in Docker, with an environment variable and a secret file, deployed on Render.

 This is based on a guide for Node.js: https://nodejs.org/en/docs/guides/nodejs-docker-webapp/